 Needless to say, those characters have been the stars of countless incredible storylines in the decades that followed that 1961 creative explosion generated by Lee, Kirby, and Ditko.
 We’re gong to go decade-by-decade and point out the absolute best Marvel storylines, starting in the 1970s (because I sheepishly must admit that I haven’t read many 1960s comics).

 The Best Marvel Comics Storylines of the 70s

 The 70s were a wild time in comics and they were a wild time at Marvel Comics.
-The shared Marvel Universe had already been established by Lee, Kirby, and Ditko, but Marvel was also a little more free to explore the corners of it.
+The shared Marvel Universe had already been established by Lee, Kirby, Ditko, and others, but Marvel was also a little more free to explore the corners of it.

 The result was a combination of trippiness and genre-laden tales.
 First, when you have as many creators trip on acid as it was rumored that Marvel creators were doing, you get stuff like the mystical Doctor Strange and the cosmic Adam Warlock.

 But eager to further stake out a broader market share, Marvel made titles that took inspiration from the popular culture of the day, capitalizing on the horror and kung-fu mania, among others, with titles like Shang-Chi, Iron Fist, and Tomb of Dracula.

-- But you want to know the very best?
+- But you want to know the very best from that era?
 Click here: The Best Marvel Comics Storylines of the 70s

 The Best Marvel Comics Storylines of the 80s